papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/testing.md

 #### Commands

-Commands allow to interact with the nodes, given the ability to run some pre-defined commands or an arbitrary command in the node.
+Commands allow interaction with the nodes, with the ability to run pre-defined commands or an arbitrary command in the node.

 - `restart`
   - node-name `restart [after x seconds]` - will stop the process and start again after the x amount of seconds or innmediatly.